 - Thickens formulations: Xanthan gum is an emulsifier and can be used to thicken formulations.
 This allows brands to create consistent, smooth products that are the correct consistency for their intended use (leave-in versus wash-out, etc.).
 The feel of a product can make all the difference, as silky consistencies are often mentally associated with high quality.

 - Conditions the hair and skin: There is not much known definitively about the effect xanthan gum has on skin and hair, but Greenfield says this ingredient has been shown to moisturize the skin by keeping oils locked in.
-If you have dry hair or a dry scalp, Greenfield says the inclusion of xanthan gum could offer some benefits.
+Certified trichologist Gretchen Friese agrees, saying " It is moisturizing for the hair and may also help with issues such as dry scalp."
 Liu agrees that there are some conditioning benefits, but cautions that not a lot of research has been done behind its use in skin and hair care.

 - Stabilizes hair products: Unlike the active ingredients, xanthan gum's inclusion in hair products is a molecular necessity.
 Greenfield shares that xanthan gum often acts as a stabilizer in hair products, ensuring the formulation stays together.
-Without xanthan gum, the formulation might separate between production and ending up in the consumer's home.
+Without xanthan gum, the formulation might separate between production and ending up on the store shelves.

 Hair Type Considerations